 Trees are typically approved for removal if they meet one or more of the following criteria:

-- Pose a safety hazard to nearby buildings (within 10 feet), utility lines or pedestrian or vehicular traffic
+Pose a safety hazard to nearby buildings, utility lines, or pedestrian or vehicular traffic

 First Act of Summerville’s First Town Council